isomerpages/moe-catholichigh/_secondary/Distinctive Programmes/Passion Pursuit (Elective) (SP & IP).md

 #### Examples of PP(Elective) Modules

-The modules we have offered in 2023 are:
+The modules we have offered are:

 1. Aikido